pearlchen/iot-smart-desk-clock/README.md

 * Add ability to configure calendar accounts from your desktop or mobile phone via a web browser during setup
 * Add an Adafruit NeoPixel ring to act as a regular clock (with the benefit of having extra LEDs to grab your attention for during the countdown)
 * Factor in walking/biking/transit/driving time to the countdown.

+## Bugs

+Please post any bugs or questions to the [issue tracker](https://github.com/pearlchen/iot-smart-desk-clock/issues).
+Pull requests welcome but, for anything beyond typos, please open an issue ticket first to discuss.